 approaching demographic cliff (a huge number of Boomer farmers will retire soon, and so far the replacement numbers are dismal).
 Who will farm the fields, husband the animals, tend to the beehives, plant the trees?
 Agri-Bots?

-Gazing now in time-lapse fashion at landscape changes from 1950 to the present, we feel how parched we're becoming as we watch the soils washing away and the vast watershed's infrastructure aging and failing more frequently (no help from Emerald City on that, at least not yet).
+Gazing now in time-lapse fashion at landscape changes from 1950 to the present, we feel how parched we're becoming as we watch the soils washing away and the vast watershed's infrastructure aging and failing more frequently (too little help with that from Emerald City).
 We notice as well the growing signs of Ogallala Aquifer tap-out (when, not if, the million-plus water pumps run dry in large numbers after decades of massive over-drafting, then it's truly game over for industrial agri-biz; this is arguably the biggest elephant in the regional room, followed by the decaying dikes, levees, dams, bridges, etc.).
 OK, enough is enough, let's take a drink of water from the well...on second thought, let's not after noticing the county has condemned it.

 We're wickedly sore all over, weary, worried, and thirsty--but still breathing.

 As we recover, we might reflect on the fact that U.S. grain-reserve programs for food security quietly went away two decades ago.
 We recall how priorities shifted.
 Since 9/11 the U.S. government has spent almost $6 trillion fighting an endless "war on terror" across the globe, with counter-terror operations in 80 countries.
+(We're told this "investment" in national security has kept grain exports safely flowing without interruption to foreign buyers.)
 And we recall further how, during this time, the U.S. military emitted 1.2 billion metric tons in greenhouse gases even as it continued to study the national-security implications of climate change while ignoring a major, breakthrough effort in strategic planning by its own people that addresses the challenges in a humane, holistic way.

-Going forward, recovery (or restoration) may be the most accurate descriptor of our shared state, and not just descriptive of post-industrial-ag states.
+Going forward, recovery (or restoration) may be the most accurate descriptor of our shared states-in-the-making, and not just descriptive of post-industrial-ag states.
 And here our exercise ends.
-My hope is that it may help you, as it has helped me, to take the full measure of what's at stake in the recent debate over deep adaptation versus deep transformation, to which I now turn.
+My hope is that it may help you, as it has helped me, to take the full measure of what's at stake in the recent debate over deep adaptation versus deep transformation in response to the climate crisis.
+In what follows I summarize the debate for those new to it.

-Last July, UK-based sustainability leadership expert Jem Bendell raised eyebrows with the online release of a paper that reads the latest climate science as confirmation of "inevitable near-term social collapse" due to (already) runaway climate change.
-On this Cassandriac view, coming soon are widespread food shortages resulting from what a recent UN report on disaster risk refers to as "multiple breadbasket failure," which researchers say will be caused primarily by more record-setting extreme weather events in multiple locales.
+Last July, UK-based sustainability leadership expert Jem Bendell raised eyebrows with the online release of a paper that takes the latest climate science as confirmation of "inevitable near-term social collapse" due to (already) runaway climate change.
+Coming soon are widespread food shortages resulting from what a recent UN report on disaster risk refers to as "multiple breadbasket failure," which researchers say will be caused primarily by more record-setting extreme weather events.
 In addition, Jem soberly notes the cascading effects of other climate-related, stress-to-the-breaking-point phenomena impacting social systems in both the global North and global South (though poor nations in the latter will feel the pain first, experience it more intensely, and endure it longer).
-Echoing many climate experts, he worries most about massive release of greenhouse gases--methane especially--from sooner-than-expected Arctic meltdown; in this scenario, the feedback loop grows in intensity and renders climate change unmanageable for any future generation.
-Yet even before that nightmare, it's night-night for predatory capitalism within a few decades; the predator now is prey for an angry beast it cannot tame.
+In particular, he worries most about massive release of greenhouse gases--methane especially--from sooner-than-expected Arctic meltdown; in this scenario, the positive feedback loop grows in intensity and renders climate change unmanageable for any future generation.
+On this Cassandriac view, then, it's night-night for predatory capitalism within a few decades; the predator now is prey for an angry beast it cannot tame.
+Another recent report on accelerating destruction of the Amazonian rainforest, now under the "stewardship" of Brazil's right-wing populist leader Jair Bolsonaro, lends credence to Jem's harsh climate realism.

-Acceptance of this very inconvenient truth, and a courageous grappling with the despair it evokes, need not result in resignation and political passivity, or so Jem argues.
+Acceptance of Jem's very inconvenient truth claim, and a courageous grappling with the despair it evokes, need not result in resignation and political passivity, or so he argues.
 Rather, through the dark night of acceptance-despair (and it is at heart a spiritual journey, he holds), one can emerge with transformed personal vision and new-found strength to face the daunting survival challenges ahead and join with others to think through and enact a "deep adaptation agenda" of resilience, relinquishment, and restoration for living compassionately and creatively in renewed local communities--come what may.
 In short, Jem embraces a "radical hope" for love in the ruins (I wonder, has he read Percy's prophetic novel?).

 Note as well that Jem's ethical-political agenda includes a radical proposal for collective action aimed at achieving (partial, painfully inadequate) climate mitigation.
 Why bother, if society is toast?
 Because we love our children and thus must strive with all our being to achieve the minimal yet truly vital goal of avoiding an even worse fate--human extinction--which is now a real possibility in his view.